Indira Devi of Cooch Behar: In Cooch Behar

 It happened that at the time of the wedding, Jitendra's elder brother, Rajendra Narayan, the Maharaja of Cooch Behar, was grievously ill.
 Within days of the wedding, he died of ailments arising from alcohol abuse, and Jitendra became maharaja of Cooch Behar.
 The couple lived a relatively happy life and rapidly became the parents of five children.
 However, alcoholism was endemic in Jitendra's family, and he died at a young age, within a decade of the wedding.

 Indira was now not only a young widow and the mother of five, but also regent of Cooch Behar during the minority of her elder son.
 She faced her situation not merely with courage but indeed with verve.
 Her administrative skills were deemed by observers very mediocre, but Indira quickly gained a reputation for her highly-active social life, and spent prolonged periods of time in Europe and away from Cooch Behar.
+She was not known to remain chaste in widowhood, being variously linked to Hugh Molyneux, 7th Earl of Sefton, Sir C.P.
+Ramaswami Iyer, Prince George, Duke of Kent, and even the future Edward VIII - with the princely dalliances ultimately the likely source of the cryptic message George V sent via the India Office, in effect asking her to leave Europe and return to Cooch Behar.